The other day, one of my clients brought his container to show me his clumpy pre-workout.

 These are our findings.

-- Clumpy or hard pre-workout can be turned into powder with certain kitchen appliances and utensils.
+- Clumpy or hard pre-workout can be turned into powder through physical breakdown and grinding.

-- Pre-workout turns clumpy because of the broken safety seal, bad storage environment, or ingredients that attract water molecules.
+- Pre-workout turns clumpy because of the broken safety seal, bad storage environment, or ingredients being exposed to water moisture.

 How to Turn Hard Pre-workout Into Powder Again?